mlgpx is the first Tangled-hosted package available on opam / Aug 2025 / DOI

 And thirdly, the general quality-of-life of the web frontend has improved dramatically, with a nice timeline, repo list, and profile pages.
 I'm running two knots right now (one on Recoil, and one in the Cambridge Computer Lab), and both have been very painfree.
 I wrote one of the earliest Dockerfiles for it, but there's now a community-maintained Knot Docker setup which I've switched to.
 Doesn't take very long at all; give it a try!

 Because I've been using Tangled so much, I added support for Tangled metadata to Dune to make OCaml package maintainence easier.
 This will appear in Dune 3.21 in a few months, but in the meanwhile enjoy the first Tangled.sh package on opam.
-It's a simple GPX library I used in my recent trip to Botswana.
-All you need in your dune-project
+It's a simple GPX library I used in my dune-project will be:

 (lang dune 3.21)